 Reasons for University Emergency Paid Leave

-In response to the COVID-19 pandemic, and the State of Minnesota declared peacetime emergency, this policy ensures that employees have access to emergency paid leave for any COVID-19 related reasons in order to maintain the health and well-being of the University community.
+In response to the COVID-19 pandemic, this policy ensures that employees have access to emergency paid leave for any COVID-19 related reasons in order to maintain the health and well-being of the University community.
 This Appendix operationalizes the administrative leave outlined in Administrative Policy: University State of Emergency: Human Resources Implications; it is not in addition to that leave.

 As set forth below, the University provides emergency paid leave of up to 80 hours each calendar year to eligible faculty, professional and administrative staff, civil service, labor represented, graduate assistants, professionals-in-training, and student workers (“eligible individuals”) to be used in the case of quarantine, isolation or family care needs related to COVID-19 exposure, illness or other related scenarios.